ProDeveloperTutorial.com

 Final representation after pass 1 is below:

-Final representation of the matrix after all the passes:
+Final represenation of the matrix after all the passes:

 The final answer is “True” hence the string matches the pattern.